Floor Conveyors

 During operation:

-- Sensors monitor the flow of materials
+- sensors monitor the material flow

-- The operating staff handles loading and unloading
+- operating personnel manage loading and unloading

 - Stop the system in a controlled manner

-- Turn off the control system
+- Switch off the control system

 Special Notes